gramener/gramex/gramex/apps/guide/filehandler/README.md

       <input type="hidden" name="_xsrf" value="{{ handler.xsrf_token }}">
     </form>

+To render a file as a template, use:

+    :::yaml
+    url:
+        template:
+            pattern: /page                  # The URL /page
+            handler: FileHandler            # displays a file
+            kwargs:
+                path: page.html             # named page.html
+                transform:
+                  "*.html":                 # Apply the transform to all HTML files
+                    function: template      # Render page.html as a template

-... or extract it dynamically using JavaScript.
+You can extract it dynamically using JavaScript.
 Here is an example that uses [cookie.js](https://github.com/florian/cookie.js) and [jQuery](https://jquery.com/).
 Install them: